xot/ElectraOne/README-ADDING-PRESETS.md

 ## Changing the mixer preset

-There is nothing specific about the design of the mixer apart from the MIDI channel, ELectra One port and CC number assignments of individual controls.
-This means you can freely redesign the mixer to your own needs, e.g one where tracks are laid out horizontally instead of vertically (such that all track controls are active at the same time).
+There is nothing specific about the design of the mixer apart from the MIDI channel, Electra One port and CC number assignments of individual controls.
+This means you can (more or less) freely redesign the mixer to your own needs, e.g one where tracks are laid out horizontally instead of vertically (such that all track controls are active at the same time).
 But please make sure that *all* controls retain both their original CC numbers *and* their original control id!
+And read the [extensive documentation on the mixer](https://github.com/xot/ElectraOne/blob/main/DOCUMENTATION.md#the-mixer-mixercontroller) too!

 *Warning: do NOT remove any controls; this may break the script/mixer preset.
 The reason is that controls associated with (return) tracks that are not present in Ableton are hidden using their control id; the LUA scripting embedded in the Mixer preset responsible for that assumes these controls exist.*

 As an example, an alternative mixer design [is included](https://app.electra.one/preset/m6YGx6rIQMQHTXB6VMFw) in the distribution that shows the transport controls on all pages, at the cost of removing one return track and removing the rumble/high-pass toggle from the channel eq page.
 See ```Mixer.alt.eproj```.
-To use it, copy ```config.mixer.alt.py``` to ```config.py```.
+To use it, copy ```config_mixer_alt.py``` to ```config.py```.

 ## Changing predefined device presets